Kennedy-King Memorial College Scholarship Fund, Ltd.

-Kennedy-King raises money to provide two-year, $8,000 undergraduate scholarships and one-year, $4,000 graduate scholarships.
-The Board of Directors increased the scholarship award to these amounts in April 2006 to help defray the rising cost of education, a serious and immediate problem.
+Kennedy-King raises money to provide two-year, $10,000 undergraduate scholarships and one-year, $5,000 graduate scholarships.
+The Board of Directors periodically increases the scholarship amount to help defray the rising cost of education, a serious and immediate problem.
 The requirements for the two-year scholarships are:

 Kennedy King Memorial College Scholarship Fund, Ltd.